sugarlabs/GSoC/Ideas-2026.md

-Last summer (2025), Krish made [great headway](https://www.sugarlabs.org/news/all/2026-1-11-how-to-gtk4) by the Sugar toolkit.
+Last summer (2025), Krish made [great headway](https://www.sugarlabs.org/news/all/2026-1-11-how-to-gtk4) by migrating the Sugar toolkit.
 That will be the basis of a number of projects this summer.

 Part 1.
 Migrating the [Fructose](https://wiki.sugarlabs.org/go/Development_Team/Release/Modules) activity set